plone/training/mastering-plone/eggs1.rst

 .. _eggs1-label:

-Write Your Own Python Add-Ons to Customize Plone
+Write Your Own Python Add-On to Customize Plone
 ================================================

 .. sidebar:: Get the code! (:doc:`More info <code>`)